Sifat-mahmud/iqra_chinese/README.md

 # iqra_chinese
 A chineese language learning app.
 As many services including firebase and some tts service blocked in china .. tried to develop something as offline as possible.

+Now only app download / updates required internet connection.